Gender Expression: Authentic, Ambiguous, or Delusory?

 So the diagnosis has already been decided.
 After paying a mere £500, in someone who thinks they have gender dysphoria, this so-called diagnosis will be confirmed and if they wish to ‘transition’ – as presumably all the clients potentially do otherwise there would be no point in the consultation – a report will be written to act as a referral to one or more associated specialists depending on the treatment being sought.

 In the case of adults over 18 who are presumed to be capable of making an informed choice and who wish to have their body altered by hormonal treatment or surgery or both, then good luck to them.
-But for people under 18 it’s an entirely different matter.
+But for people under 18 it’s a different matter.
 Such a person, after passing through the hands of this Clinic and having been treated by one or more of their specialists, is likely to end up infertile and incapable of experiencing normal sexuality, to say nothing of the risk of suffering long-term side effects from disrupting normal puberty hormonal changes.

 The Clinic boasts of nineteen Top Surgery Surgeons (surgeons who are prepared to remove a woman’s healthy breasts) including one each in Greece, Poland, and America; ten Hormone Replacement Therapy Specialists; eight Genitoplasty Surgeons; the Harley Street Fertility Clinic ‘who have experience working with transgender patients’; and others.